lutece-secteur-public/gru-plugin-gru-indexing/README.md

 The autocomplete search query is defined in the file `WEB-INF/plugins/gruindexing/elasticsearch_autocomplete.template` .
 It contains a placeholder `${query}` which is replaced with the actual search query at search-time.

+One can add customized placeholders in this template.
+In order to replace these placeholders by their actual values, one has to implement the interface `fr.paris.lutece.plugins.gruindexing.web.elasticsearch.template.IAutocompletePlaceholderFilter` and to declare the implementation as a bean in the Spring context.

 The autocomplete search returns a JSON string with the following fields:

 *  `output` : the field `output` defined in the indexing template file